How to Get Into Caltech: Acceptance Rate & Admissions Strategies

 Caltech has always utilized a holistic process, but this was made even more so by the impact of the pandemic and the accompanying changes made by the committee.
 The Dean of Admissions stated that: “If you continue to consider applying to Caltech, I promise that we will take great care of the story you share through an application.
 We have always reviewed students within the context of the opportunities available to them, and we will hold true to that practice.
 Additionally, we will be flexible and understanding of extenuating circumstances that may surround your college application process.”

-Five factors are cited by Caltech as being “very important” to the admissions process: the rigor of your high school course load, standardized test scores, application essays, recommendations, and character/personal qualities.
+Four factors are cited by Caltech as being “very important” to the admissions process: the rigor of your high school course load, application essays, recommendations, and character/personal qualities.
 Class rank, GPA, and extracurricular involvement are deemed “important” to the committee.
 For advice about how to stand out on the extracurricular front, check out our previous blog entitled How Many Extracurricular Activities Do I Need for College?

 Math and Science Preparedness